"That guy's an asshole. Everybody that comes in here is way too uptight. This job would be great if it wasn't for the fucking customers."

 Karma Houdini: Randal sells cigarettes to a little girl and Dante ends up getting saddled with the fine.
 And unlike everything else in the film, he doesn't even get properly called out on it.

-The robber in the alternate ending who shoots and kills Dante and because Randal disabled the security cameras prior to the Hockey game on the roof, the cameras would never catch the robbery on film.
+The robber in the alternate ending who shoots and kills Dante.
+Because Randal disabled the security cameras prior to the Hockey game on the roof, the cameras would never catch the robbery on film.
 Also after the credits of that ending Kevin Smith (as himself, not Silent Bob) steals some cigarettes and runs off after noticing Dante was murdered.

 Loads and Loads of Roles: Several actors perform multiple small roles, because Smith didn't have the money to hire more actors.